Skip to content

 int (Optional, default: -1)

-Determines how similar (as a percentage) a title must be to the search query to be considered a match.
+Determines how similar a title must be to the search query as a percentage to be considered a match.

+The higher the value, the more strict the title matching.
 A value of 100 requires an exact match, while 0 will match the first result returned by AniList, regardless of similarity.

 str (Optional, default: ./data)